 - Carfax.
 Keep in mind that Carfax’s information may not be complete.
 To better protect yourself, order a car title history report from the National Motor Vehicle Title Information System, which shows the full history of a vehicle.

-Even if you’re paying cash, you’ll also want to take into consideration the cost of the taxes, tag, title and any other add-ons.
+Take into consideration the cost of the taxes, tag, title and any other add-ons.
 They could easily add up to thousands of dollars, depending on the purchase price of the car and your state of residence.

-Also, check out the depreciation trend.
+Also, check out the model’s depreciation trend.
 If the car has historically lost thousands of dollars in value year after year, the purchase may not make much sense.

-3. Maintenance costs
+3. Consider maintenance costs